1861

 About 1861

 Should I book 1861?
-Consider it if you are looking at dining in Abergavenny and want a smart-casual restaurant with a confirmed Good Food Guide 2025 listing.
-Beyond that recognition and dress-code guidance, the verified public detail is limited, so it is best treated as a restaurant to assess on current availability and your own preferences rather than on an assumed cuisine, format, price point, or signature dish.
+Consider it if you are looking at dining in Abergavenny and want a smart-casual restaurant with a Good Food Guide 2025 listing.
+It works best as a restaurant to assess on current availability and your own preferences rather than on an assumed cuisine, format, price point, or signature dish.

-The Good Food Guide 2025 recognition gives 1861 a useful trust signal, but the decision should stay grounded in what is actually confirmed.
-There is not enough verified detail here to describe it as a destination built around a named cuisine, a particular menu style, a chef narrative, or a formal price level.
-That makes it a sensible option to research directly if you are already considering Abergavenny dining and want an independently recognised name on the shortlist.
+The Good Food Guide 2025 recognition gives 1861 a useful trust signal.
+Keep the decision practical: review its current menu, prices, service style directly before booking.
+That makes it a sensible option to research if you are already considering Abergavenny dining and want an independently recognised name on the shortlist.

 Use it for a considered Abergavenny meal, not an over-specified brief